sailpoint-oss/.github/profile/README.md

 [Developer Community](https://developer.sailpoint.com/) or join the discussion with other developers in the
-[Developer Community forum](https://developer.sailpoint.com/discuss) to talk about extending our platform, using the our tools, and more!
+[Developer Community forum](https://developer.sailpoint.com/discuss) to talk about extending our platform, using our tools, and more!

 </div>